JohnKeysCloud/odin-computer-science/misc-notes/tools-notes/git/gitInWereGoingForARide.md

   * **Simple Bug Fixes** - addressing minor bugs that are straightforward to resolve.

 2. **Non-Controversial Changes:**
-  * Change that are unlikely to cause disagreements or require significant discussion.
+  * Changes that are unlikely to cause disagreements or require significant discussion.
   * Code style improvements that align with the existing coding conventions of the project.

 **When You Should Consider Opening an Issue First:**
 1. **Significant Changes:**
   * **New Features** - proposing new features or significant modifications.
-  * **Refactoring** - Large-scale code restructuring or refactoring.
+  * **Refactoring** - large-scale code restructuring or refactoring.
   * **Behavioral Changes** - alterations that change the behavior of the code in a noticeable way.

 2. **Unclear Impact:**